IrSala/CMPE272-01/A3/README.md

-# CMPE272-01-A1
+# CMPE272-01-A3
-Irwin Salamanca CMPE 272 Assignment 2
+Eugene Lacatis, Atharva Prasanna Mokashi, Irwin Salamanca, Matthew Tang CMPE 272 Assignment 3

-The purpose of this repository is to showcase the build of a servless web application with AWS Lambda and DynamoDB that does CRUD operations (Create, Read, Update, Delete).
+The purpose of this repository is to showcase classification model implemented to predict customer churn.

+***This entire sentence is bold and italicized***

 **Building the Serverless Web Application**